bdunbar/M-Pin-PHP-RP/README.txt

 ./src      Source code for M-Pin methods

-./php      PHP wrapper generated using SWIG and example program
+./php      PHP wrapper generated using SWIG and example program; it contains a working example of PHP RP code

 ./docs     Documentation describing the API